 Kitsap Peninsula National Water Trail

-Length: 341 shore miles
+Length: About 341 shore miles

-For a guided adventure, Hood Canal Adventures based in Brinnon offers fantastic kayak tours themed around oyster shucking, crabbing, tidepooling, wildlife watching, bioluminescence viewing, and estuary habitats.
+For a guided adventure, Hood Canal Adventures, based in Brinnon, offers fantastic kayak tours themed around oyster shucking, crabbing, tidepooling, wildlife watching, bioluminescence viewing, and estuary habitats.

 Willapa Bay Water Trail

-Size: 140 square miles
+Length: About 140 square miles

 This Washington water trail is a stopover region for hundreds of thousands of waterfowl and shorebirds; watch for the endangered western snowy plover and marbled murrelet.
-There are only two camping options: Long Island in Willapa National Wildlife Refuge and the Tokeland Marina.
-With two-weeks advance notice, Willapa Paddle Adventures will guide paddlers to boat-access-only Long Island, which is an uninhabited, 5,500 acre swath of land with a forest of old-growth Western red cedars, sandy beaches, meadows, and a network of trails.
-For a DIY adventure, Willapa Paddle Adventures also rents watercraft.
+There are only two camping options: Long Island and the Tokeland Marina.
+Rent kayaks from Willapa Paddle Adventures for a self-guided adventure.

 Travel Tip: When planning a visit to this water trail, it’s essential to be aware of the tides.
 Half of the water in the bay retreats at low tide, leaving mudflats that can strand paddlers if they are caught by surprise.